-Retroactive to May 1, 1999, the City will make a twelve cent (\$.12) per hour per employee contribution to LIUNA Effective November 1, 2000, the employer contribution shall be increased an additional six cents (\$.06) per hour per employee.
-The employer contribution shall be increased an additional six cents (\$.06) per hour per employee beginning on November 1, 2001, November 1, 2002 and November 1, 2003 (the final employer contribution rate will thus be thirty-six cents (\$.36) per hour on November 1, 2003).
+The employer contribution shall be forty-five cents (\$.45) per hour.
 Any additional pension increases will be paid by the City in lieu of wages which would otherwise have been paid to employees.
 Employer contributions shall not be made for overtime hours.
-Such increases shall be shown as employer contribution.
-Additional information is an contained in Appendix A in regard to LIUNA Pension Contributions.
+Such increases shall be shown as an employer contribution.
+Additional information is contained in Appendix A in regard to LIUNA Pension Contributions.